 Valve repair can be done by using a ring to support a person’s diseased valve, using tissue patches to cover holes or tears in the valve or removing calcium buildup from the valve.
 An artificial valve may be mechanical or biological.
 Sometimes a patient’s own tissue can be used for heart valve replacement.

 The average time required for heart valve surgery is four hours.
 Your heart valve surgery will be performed by a specialized team.
 In traditional heart valve replacement/repair surgery, the patient’s vital functions will be fully supported by a cardiopulmonary bypass pump (or a “heart-lung machine”), which takes over the function of the heart and lungs, blood circulation and oxygen content of the body.

 To learn more about our cardiac and thoracic services, please call 641.494.5300 today or use our online form to schedule an appointment.
-Our cardiac and thoracic surgery patients come to us from Albert Lea, Algona, Charles City, Iowa Falls, Mason City, New Hampton and nearby areas.
+Our cardiac and thoracic surgery patients come to us from Albert Lea, Algona, Belmond, Britt, Buffalo Center, Charles City, Clarion, Cresco, Emmetsburg, Forest City, Garner, Greene, Hampton, Iowa Falls, Lake Mills, Mason City, New Hampton, Northwood, Osage, Waverly and nearby areas.

 Said Kathy, “Many men on my side of the family have had heart problems, but the women haven’t so I assumed I was ok.
 I had experienced some pressure on my chest when walking or exercising for 15 minutes or more, but I thought I was just out of shape, or attributed it to my acid reflux.
 What I have learned is heart disease symptoms are different for women than men.”Read More